KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

     HTML widget editor

-In the right side of the editor is possible to take available tags to copy inside the code, those tags will be explained in details in the following paragraphs.
-Is not possible to add custom JavaScript code inside the html editor, so the available tags are the tools to make the widget dynamic and to use the dataset data.
+In the right side of the editor is possible to explore the available tags that can be copied inside the code, those tags will be explained in details in the following paragraphs.
+Given that is not possible to add custom JavaScript code inside the html editor, this available tags are the tools to make the widget dynamic and to use the dataset data.

-The Dataset tab allows the user to select a dataset to make the Widget dynamic and to bind it to dataset data.
+The **Dataset** tab allows the user to select a dataset to make the Widget dynamic and to bind it to dataset data.
-After choosing a dataset the list of available columns will be show.
+After choosing a dataset the list of available columns will be shown.
 Those names will be useful inside the dynamic tags.
 Here it is also possible to order the dataset according to a column and to select the ordering type (ascending or descending).

 .. figure:: media/image209.png